 Choosing to publish your data products in a long-term repository can:

 SESYNC provides access to a remote RStudio session, via a web browser, in order to work in R while directly connected to other SESYNC resources (file storage, databases, the cluster, etc).

 When you submit your travel planner to our travel office, please make sure to include a list of all remote participants that will be joining your meeting.
 You may add participants after the 8 week deadline, but we require that you notify us of all participants at least one week before the start of your meeting.

 To publish a R shiny application on the SESYNC server, your files will need to be copied from your working directory to the shiny-apps-data shared folder (/nfs/shiny-apps-data on RStudio Server).
 Please contact SESYNC IT staff if you would like to host an app on SESYNC’s Shiny Server for the duration of your project’s lifecycle.

-SESYNC offers private git hosting through our GitLab server at .
+SESYNC offers private git hosting through our GitLab server.
 When you connect to our GitLab Community Edition (CE) instance using your SESYNC username and password, you’ll see a dashboard of recent activity on projects that you are part of.
 If this is your first time connecting, it may be a little quiet.

 You can upload and download data from your research data directory using an SFTP client.
 We recommend Cyberduck or WinSCP